-3.1 Data filtered to retain synoptic-scale variability

-Daily data of the geopotential at 500 hPa (Z500) and the temperature at 2 meters (T2M) are used to assess the reproduction of the large-scale atmospheric circulation.
+Daily geopotential height at 500 hPa (Z500) and surface air temperature at 2 meters (T2M) are used to assess the reproduction of the large-scale atmospheric circulation.
 Separovic et al. (2008, 2015) have shown that the relaxation procedure impacts firstly synoptic (intra-seasonal) scale, an essential element of the atmospheric general circulation (Christensen et al. 2001; Separovic et al., 2015, 2008).
-By the way, synoptic (intra-seasonal) situation is a very important criterion to represent the internal variability (Separovic et al., 2008, 2015; Alexandru et al., 2007; Christensen et al., 2001; Jones et al., 1995).
-The comparison on the reproduction of intra-seasonal between RCM and GCM is chosen to characterize the resemblance between two models who reveals the influence of Newtonian relaxation to regional climate.
-In other words, it can show the dependence between RCM and GCM following the relaxation procedure.
-In order to isolate the intra-seasonal variability, daily data have been linearly decomposed into four components, namely the mean state, the inter-annual variation, the seasonal cycle, and finally the intra-seasonal variation (including synoptic and higher-frequency variability).
+Furthermore, synoptic (intra-seasonal) variability is a very important window for internal variability of a model to manifest and to operate (Separovic et al., 2008, 2015; Alexandru et al., 2007; Christensen et al., 2001; Jones et al., 1995).
+These arguments motivate us to focus on synoptic variation scales to describe the resemblance between RCM and GCM, with the objective to reveal effects of Newtonian relaxation in regional climate modelling.
+In order to isolate the synoptic or intra-seasonal variability, daily outputs of both RCM and GCM are linearly decomposed into four components, namely the mean state, the inter-annual variation, the seasonal cycle, and finally the intra-seasonal or synoptic variation.

-3.2 Spatio-temporal resemblance in different modes and regimes

-The spatial correlation is performed on the filtered data between RCM and GCM to assess the resemblance of the two models.
-Temporal evolution of this spatial correlation coefficient is examined to trace the daily variation of the spatial similarity between the two models.
-EOF analysis and weather regimes analysis are also used in this study to distinguish different situations in order to understand impacts of different scales and modes on the resemblance between RCM and GCM.
+To asses the resemblance between RCM and GCM, we perform spatial correlation on daily variables from RCM and GCM after their temporal-scale separation.
+An ensemble of these spatial correlation coefficients is then examined with box-whisker plots to show their statistical distribution.
+Intuitively we can expect that the resemblance between RCM and GCM is dependent on atmospheric general circulation structures at different scales.
+We thus perform EOF analysis and weather regimes analysis to illustrate this dependence.

 4 Results

-4.1 Seasonal Mean Climate
+4.1 Drift of mean climate

-Figure 1 displays the difference in seasonal average on air temperature at 2 meters between RCM and GCM.
-RCM reproduces well the climate simulated by GCM.
-This is generally true over all the four seasons (DJF a., MAM b., JJA c., and SON d, Fig. 1).
-However, there is a significant cooling of more than 1 °C at the eastern boundary for all seasons (Fig. 1).
-Furthermore, differences are also observed within the domain.
-The differences are quite pronounced during DJF and JJA, with a warming of the order of 0.3 °C in sub-Saharan Africa and over the Atlantic Ocean, and a cooling of about 0.6 °C for the summer (JJA) in Eastern Europe.
-The differences are the strongest in summer.
-That means the seasonal characteristics could impact the reproduction of the regional climate.
-The verification of the seasonal mean between RCM and GCM reinforces the initial hypothesis that the downscaling procedure through nudging guarantees a reproduction of large-scale atmospheric circulation simulated in GCM.
+As expected, RCM shows drifts in its mean climate compared to the reference from GCM.
+Figure 1 displays the difference maps, in the form of seasonal average, of surface air temperature at 2 meters between RCM and GCM.
+RCM can reproduce main features of the mean climate simulated by GCM.
+This is generally true over all the four seasons (DJF, MAM, JJA, and SON).
+However, there is a significant cooling of more than 1 °C at the eastern border for all seasons.
+Furthermore, differences are also observed inside the domain.
+The differences are quite pronounced during DJF and JJA, with a warming of about 0.3 °C in sub-Saharan Africa and over the Atlantic Ocean, and a cooling of about 0.6 °C for the summer (JJA) in Eastern Europe.
+The fact that RCM drift is dependent on seasons is certainly a revelation that the basic climate matters for RCM to reproduce the mean climate of GCM.
+Nevertheless, we should point out that the magnitude of climate drift in RCM is an acceptable one compared to our general skill in simulating regional climate with the most advanced dynamical modelling tools.
+Furthermore, we also performed an identical experiment, but with future global warming as the background climate (results not shown here).
+A very similar drift was obtained there, showing that the general approach practiced by the regional climate modelling community is a reliable one in terms of future climate projection.

-4.2 Resemblance of atmospheric circulation within the domain for different seasons
+4.2 How close is RCM to GCM in terms of synoptic variability

 The protocol “Master versus Slave” provides an idealized (but ideal) framework to evaluate effect of the downscaling procedure.
-Recall that in this study, RCM and GCM have the same physical and dynamic configurations, apart the relaxation procedure applied in RCM.
-In the previous section, the comparison between RCM and GCM shows a significant difference not only at the boundaries but also within the domain.
-The cause is probably the manifestation of certain autonomy of the internal dynamics in RCM.
+Recall that in this study, RCM and GCM have the same physical and dynamical configurations, apart the relaxation procedure applied in RCM.
+In the previous section, the comparison of mean climate between RCM and GCM shows significant differences not only at borders but also within the domain.
+It is clear that certain autonomy of RCM can manifest in our Master/Slave configuration, even RCM and GCM are identical.